 When it comes to choosing the best garden pruners I admit that it isn’t easy, there are so many different models available and almost as many different brands.
-So why not let us do the hard work for you and take advantage of extensive knowledge of pruning shears by reading our latest best of list – The Best Pruning Shears of 2017.
+So why not let us do the hard work for you and take advantage of extensive knowledge.

 The Best Pruning Shears

-These are the pruning shears that we use ourselves, we can personally vouch for the quality of these products and highly recommend checking these ones out first.
+These are the pruning shears that we use ourselves, we can personally vouch for the quality of these products and have given them a high rating.

-The Felco F-2 is our favorite of all the anvil pruners.
+The Felco F-2 is our favorite set of pruners.
 The blades are high quality hardened steel and the handles are a light weight (but strong) aluminium.

 Once again, this model is Swiss made and the blade is manufactured from high quality hardened steel.